Squadron Leader EL Wood 128581 (formerly 1338421) RAFVR 1922—1995

 Repaired, they set off again on 5 May 1943 to reach Gibraltar in 6 hours for a well-earned rest.
 The next day, the leg was almost as long, then onwards, onwards, in the air for four hours day after day, to arrive at Karachi on 16 May.
 There the pace slackened, perhaps as a sign of things to come: Wood took JL518 for inspection at the Maintenance Unit on 18 May 1943 and there she languished for the next ten days.
 It turned out that preparations for 177 Squadron were, as Sutherland Brown has aptly remarked, lengthy and erratic.

 Thereafter, until April 1944, the two found themselves kicking their heels in various postings, battling to keep both busy and current.
-For a period at ATP Poona and AHQ Delhi, Wood appears to have had had no flying at all.
-By November, things were looking up at the SEAAC Communications Flight Delhi, where he was to fly a variety of aircraft, ranging from the familiar and pedestrian Avro Anson to the Fairchild Argus, and from the unloved Bisley to the Vega Gull.
+For a period with ATP Poona and AHQ India at Delhi, Wood appears to have had had no flying at all.
+By November 1943, things were looking up.
+At AHQ India Communications Flight Delhi, he was to fly a variety of aircraft, ranging from the familiar and pedestrian Avro Anson to the Fairchild Argus, and from the unloved Bristol Bisley to the Vega Gull.

 By April 1944 things were rather better organised.
 At the Special Low Attack Instructors School established at Ranchi for the Beaufighter crews to gain proficiency in rocketry, Wood and Stokell were re-united once more, flying the entire course together.
 By the third week of June 1944 they had passed the SLAIS course and were posted, at long last, to an operational Beaufighter unit: No 211 Squadron.